City of Lancaster

 Take the Survey!

-If the survey is closed, you may provide your contact information and feedback to:
+You may provide your contact information and feedback to:

 sedwin@cityoflancasterca.gov

-What is the Midtown Lancaster Neighborhood Plan?
+What is the Sierra Gateway Neighborhood Plan?

 Development in the area is currently guided by the City’s existing Transit-Oriented Development (TOD) Zones Plan.
 The TOD Zones Plan applies to blocks east and west of the station as indicated in the map below.
 Click here to view the current TOD Zones plan.